relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/voice_data_sources/generic_audio_data.md

 # Generic Audio Data Source
 {: .no_toc }

-Audio data from any source can be processed, transcribed, and ingested if it is provided in one of our standard supported formats and structures.
+Audio data from any source can be processed, transcribed, and ingested if provided in one of our standard supported formats and structures.
 {: .fs-6 .fw-300 }

 1. TOC